Sean O'Sullivan (baseball)

 Sean Daniel O'Sullivan (born September 1, 1987) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Kansas City Royals, San Diego Padres, Philadelphia Phillies, and Boston Red Sox and in the Korea Baseball Organization (KBO) for the Nexen Heroes.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Kansas City Royals, San Diego Padres, Philadelphia Phillies, and Boston Red Sox and in the KBO League for the Nexen Heroes.

 Amateur & college career

 O'Sullivan played baseball for Valhalla High School (El Cajon, California), near San Diego.
 In 2004, he went 11–1, with his only loss to El Capitan High School (in Lakeside, California) in the finals of the California Interscholastic Federation San Diego Section championship.
 He claimed the East County Californian Pitcher of the Year and Player of the Year awards that season.

 O'Sullivan played college baseball for the Grossmont College Griffins, near his hometown.

 Minor league career

-O'Sullivan was drafted by the Los Angeles Angels of Anaheim in the third round of the June 2005 draft.
+O'Sullivan was drafted by the Los Angeles Angels of Anaheim in the third round of the 2005 MLB draft.
 He began his pro career with the Rookie-level Orem Owlz of the Pioneer League (baseball) in 2006.
 He compiled a 4–0 win–loss record with a 2.14 ERA in 71.1 innings pitched, and was selected a post-season All-Star.
 He was promoted in 2007 to the Class A Cedar Rapids Kernels of the Midwest League, where he pitched 158.1 innings, had a 10–7 win–loss record and a 2.22 ERA.
 O'Sullivan played in 2008 for the Rancho Cucamonga Quakes of the California League (Advanced Class A), and was 16–8 in 158.0 innings with a 4.73 ERA; he was a post-season All-Star pick.
 O'Sullivan began 2009 with the Arkansas Travelers of the Double-A Texas League, where he was 1–2 with a 5.30 ERA in 18.2 innings.
 He was promoted to the Salt Lake Bees of the Triple-A Pacific Coast League, where he went 6–4 with a 5.48 ERA in 69.0 innings.